Dr Sabina Savadova

 Participant

-Reconceptualizing Early Childhood Literacies, 7 - 8 March 2019, the University of Manchester, Funded for participation - £450
+Participant: Reconceptualising Early Childhood Literacies Conference, 7 - 8 March 2019, University of Manchester, Funded for participation - £450.

-Children's Media, 2 - 4 July 2019, Volunteer, funded by the conference organizers
+Volunteer: Children's Media Conference, 2 - 4 July 2019, funded by the conference organisers.